 Go Stand Up Paddling at the Cap d’Agde Nautical Center

-It was my first time Paddle boarding and thanks to my super coach (thanks Mathilde!), it was a great experience.
-I realized that my regular yoga practice helped me a lot with balance, which is one of the key points of this practice.
+It was my first time Paddleboarding and thanks to my super coach (thanks Mathilde!), it was a great experience.
+I realized that my regular yoga practice had helped me a lot with balance, which is one of the key points of this practice.
 In any case, it’s a very accessible and super enjoyable activity!
-If you are interested, the Center also offers supervised Paddle trips with an instructor along the Agathois coast (between 20 € and 25 € per person).
-Otherwise, you can just rent the Paddle and go enjoy the sea right in front!
+If you are interested, the Center also offers supervised Paddle outings with an instructor along the Agathois coastline (between €20 and €25 per person).
+Otherwise, you can just rent the Paddle and go enjoy it in the sea right in front!
 True happiness!
 Plus, the Center has 30 SUPs of different models.

 Cap d’Agde Nautical Center